 The Sony Xperia XZ2 and the Xperia XZ2 Compact both run on Android Oreo with Sony's software over the top.
 You'll therefore get an identical user experience between these two devices.

 That means you get plenty of Sony's own pre-installed apps, a few of which are redundant or a variety on a theme, offering functions well catered for already in other apps.

 Sony Xperia XZ2 vs Xperia XZ2 Compact: Price and conclusion

 The Sony Xperia XZ2 and the Xperia XZ2 Compact are almost identical in terms of hardware.
 They both feature the same processor, RAM, storage, audio capabilities, camera capabilities and software experience.

 The XZ2 has the advantage of offering a bigger display as well as a bigger battery capacity and a more premium finish thanks to the glass back, but it is also the larger of the two devices.

 The XZ2 Compact meanwhile, might have a plastic rear and a slightly smaller battery but it is unsurprisingly more compact, whilst also offering a sharper display and all the same power as its larger sibling.
 In fact, if what you're really after is as much power and performance as possible, without going big, the Compact is really your only choice in the world of Android phones.

 Your final decision might come down to price, of course.
 The Sony Xperia XZ2 will cost £699 SIM-free, while the XZ2 Compact will be £150 cheaper, at £549.
-Both are available for pre-order - and you can see the best Xperia XZ2 deals here.
+Both are available for order - and you can see the best Xperia XZ2 deals here.